04 Advanced Styling

 As lines

-Horizontal lines at threshold values
+Horizontal lines at the threshold levels

 As filled regions

-Colored areas between thresholds
+Colored areas between the thresholds

 Both

-Lines and filled regions
+Lines and colored areas

 Threshold